ruchanimbalkar/countries-app-fall-2025/version-0/README.md

 ### Stretch Goals (optional — only do these if you have completed _all_ of the above steps)

 Finished all the steps above?
 Amazing!
-Keep leveling up by tackling this next challenge:
+Keep leveling up by tackling these next challenges:
-- 🧾 Creating the form on the SavedCountries page
+1. 🧾 Creating the form on the SavedCountries page
   [Figma Design for the Form](https://www.figma.com/design/YuEMNteoQic0h6RRiYprpV/Countries-API-Project?node-id=1-329&t=eKfO5eJcdQC03CrI-4)
+2. Deploying your `version-0` folder to Netlify by [following this Netlify guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.jnwta4jrhylr#heading=h.scmsi7a6s9yz)
+3. Sorting the countries on the Home page in alphabetical order